 Now is the chance for everyone else to get their hands on my third album “nowadays.“.
 I’m really proud of this one.
 While it’s the dirtiest thing I’ve ever put out there, it’s also the most personal.
-The CD opens with a little skit that kind of harkens back to the old comedy specials from the 80s and 90s.
-It’s silly.
+The CD opens with a little skit that kind of harkens back to the old Read the rest of this entry

 I have a couple non-comedy things coming up that I’m really looking forward to.
 My friend Jared Stroup has written a great screenplay that he’s gearing up to produce.
 There’s a really fun…and sizable role in it that he asked me to play.
 I’m super flattered and honored!
 I’m beginning to feel my limitations as an actor.
 I think sometimes people have a natural talent for things and sometimes they don’t.

 My first love is music.
 I really wanted to be a musician.
 Growing up all of my friends were musicians.
 I was in a handful of bands to the dismay of my bandmates who had to carry my load.
 I think playing with good musicians helped me get better, but I just didn’t have what it takes to be good.
 I’m noodling around with a bass now and am probably as good as I was twenty years ago when I practiced a lot!